facundo1cabrera/ContactsAPIChallenge/README.md

 ## Testing

 The project includes integration tests made with XUnit.
 The test suite can be found in ContactsAPI.Tests.
 These tests verify the functionality and behavior of the endpoints, ensuring that they produce the expected results and handle various scenarios correctly.
-Since we are using dependency injection it is easy to set up mocks of the dependencies (we are using Moq) and own implementations, there are some tests that use repositories mocks and some use the Entity Framework on memory provider, probably in the future will be nice to use a real test Database for the tests.
+Since we are using dependency injection it is easy to set up mocks of the dependencies (we are using Moq) and own implementations, there are some tests that use repositories mocks and some use the Entity Framework on memory provider, probably in the future would be nice to use a real test Database for the tests.
 This upgrade can be easily done by changing the CreateContext function from the BaseTests class of the ContactsAPI.Tests project.

 To run the tests, execute the following command: